skumdump/scrubterm/REEDME.md

 # scrubterm

-A simple Rust CLI tool to clear the terminal screen and scrollback buffer
+A simple Rust CLI tool to clear the terminal screen and scrollback buffer.
 Works on Linux terminals to completely clear the console.

 ## Features